SkeptiCamp NYC 2024 - Share the Apple of Knowledge December 7th, 2024

 What makes SkeptiCamp different from other science conferences?
 You!
 Yes, at this event, Anyone can be a presenter.
 That could even include you!
 As long as your topic has something to do with science and/or skepticism, that is.
 And, these events could take place all over the world!

-The New York City edition of SkeptiCamp has been running one event every year, since 2009.
-We even had one in the year 2020, albeit on the Internet, instead of in a single room.
-But, we have brought the live, in-person events back since then!
+The New York City edition of SkeptiCamp has been running at least one event every year, since 2009.
+We even had one in the year 2020, albeit on the Internet intead of a physical location.
+But, we have since brought back live, in-person events!

 "SkeptiCamp" is a weird name, because it has its roots in the old BarCamp model of "unconferences", which had focused on software and technology, even though they had nothing to do with bars, and no one camps out at them, anymore.